A Firm Foundation for a Backyard Shed

 Not an online member?
 Sign up for a FREE 14-day trial to access all of our how-to video series plus over 1,400 articles from Fine Homebuilding magazine.

+This article is an excerpt from Building Sheds by Joe Truini.
 Before writing about carpentry, Joe Truini worked as a remodeling contractor, cabinetmaker, and carpenter.
 He lives in Litchfield County, Connecticut.
-Photos by: Geoffrey Gross, except where noted; drawings by: Mario Ferro
+Photos by Geoffrey Gross except where noted.
+Drawings by Mario Ferro.